AET-DevOps25/team-devoops/docs/problem_statement.md

 ## ✨ - GenAI Integration

-Meeting strangers can be awkward, especially at the start.
-In order to counteract this awkwardness, we will use Generative AI to act as a mediator to help break the ice by suggesting potential topics of conversation based on student's shared interests.
+Starting a conversation with a stranger can be difficult.
+Given the nature of the problem we're tackling, we can assume most of our users will start out as strangers.
+In order to reduce this initial awkwardness, we will use Generative AI to help break the ice by acting as a mediator suggesting potential topics of conversation based on student's shared interests.

 ## 🎭 - Use Case Scenarios